LandSegmenter: Towards a Flexible Foundation Model for Land Use and Land Cover Mapping: Conclusions

 \section{Conclusions}

 We propose LandSegmenter, an LULC FM of high input-output flexibility.
 For its training, we curate the LAS dataset, a large-scale, multi-modal collection predominantly weakly labeled by LULC products, offering a cost-efficient alternative to expensive manual annotations.
 We also introduce the confidence-guided fusion strategy to boost zero-shot inference.
 Transfer learning experiments across six diverse LULC datasets demonstrate LandSegmenter’s effectiveness, particularly on low-resolution multispectral imagery and zero-shot settings, showing the potential of weak labels in scaling up FM construction.
 However, this work represents our first step toward building a unified, task-specific LULC FM.
-Several challenges remain and require further investigation. \cy{One notable challenge is the development of more effective strategies to mitigate label noise.
+Several challenges remain and require further investigation.
+One notable challenge is the development of more effective strategies to mitigate label noise.
 Directly integrating advanced learning from noisy labels (LNL) methods into LULC FM training is non-trivial, as most approaches rely on multi-round~\citep{liu_early-learning_2020}, multi-model~\citep{han_co-teaching_2018}, or multi-input~\citep{li_dividemix_2020} learning strategies.
 Implementing these strategies with pixel-level FMs would significantly increase storage and computational demands due to repeated storage of intermediate results, concurrent training of multiple encoder-decoder models, or processing multiple inputs per iteration.
-Therefore, lightweight noise-robust strategies are required to enable efficient integration into FM training.} \cy{Another key challenge is the inherent class imbalance, amplified by the hierarchical nature of LULC classification.
+Therefore, lightweight noise-robust strategies are required to enable efficient integration into FM training.
+Another key challenge is the inherent class imbalance, amplified by the hierarchical nature of LULC classification.
 While class-wise reweighting according to sample sizes can potentially mitigate this issue, LandSegmenter also need to balance hierarchical semantics and integrate multimodal visual–textual information, making simple data-level adjustments insufficient.
-Additionally, the current framework employs a fixed text encoder due to the limited text corpus in LAS.
-Future work will explore fine-tuning strategies to improve its understanding of hierarchical LULC semantics, requiring both specialized data collection and tailored training approaches.}
+Additionally, the current framework employs a fixed text encoder due to the limited text corpus in LAS. \cy{As a result, it is less suited to resolving finer-grained ambiguity within a prompt set, such as synonymy or hierarchical overlap among queried classes.
+Future work will explore ambiguity-aware text modeling and fine-tuning strategies to improve the understanding of hierarchical LULC semantics.
+This will require both specialized data collection and tailored training approaches.}